App-vNext/Polly/docs/strategies/retry.md

 <!-- endSnippet -->

 **Reasoning**:

-- If the `DoSomething` and `BeforeEachRetry` coupled together then decorate them together
-  - Or create a simple wrapper to call them in the desired order
+If `DoSomething` and `BeforeEachAttempt` are interdependent, group them or craft a simple wrapper to invoke them in the correct sequence.

-### 6 - Having a single policy to cover multiple failures
+### 6 - Having a single strategy for multiple failures

-Lets suppose we have an `HttpClient` which issues a request and then we try to parse a large Json
+Suppose we have an `HttpClient` that issues a request and then we try to parse a large JSON.

 ❌ DON'T

-Have a single policy to cover everything
+Use a single strategy for everything:

 <!-- snippet: retry-anti-pattern-6 -->
 ```cs